avinassh/grpc-errors/node/README.md

 # Node gRPC

+## Instructions

-Generates protobuf JS APIs on the fly, no need to generate them.
+In this example, protobuf JS APIs are generated on the fly, so no need to generate them.

+Install the dependencies:

+    $ npm install

+To run:

+    $ node server.js &
+    $ node client.js